-The course is delivered using 7 online learning training modules followed by an interactive education day, delivered by a multidisciplinary team.
+The learning of this programme is delivered in a blended way.
+You will have access to 7 online training modules (available mid-September – login details will be sent to those who sign up) and these are followed by the interactive education day – Wed.
+Nov 14th.
 Participants will have opportunities to apply learning through the use of case studies, problem solving activities and reflective practice.

 - Gain up-to-date, evidence-based knowledge of how and why medicines are used in pain and symptom management in palliative care.

 - Understand the practical use and indications for a syringe pump in palliative care.